 You won’t find this in any guidebook, but we loved the experience!

 If you drive down south through the hotel zone of Tulum towards Sian Ka’an natural reserve you’ll find one stretch of beach that isn’t occupied by hotels or restaurants.
-It’s called “Sunrise Beach” on Google Maps and you can just park your car alongside the road.
+There is a Google location for a vacation home called “Casa los Pelicanos” and you can just park your car alongside that road.
 It’s not a wide stretch of beach, so nothing to lounge around and swim.

 But it’s the perfect place to feed the pelicans at sunset.
 The local fishermen bring their leftover bait and serve it to the pelicans.
 And the pelicans know this by now and gather there in dozens.